vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions/Multiplication.md

 ```

 ### Description
-Multiplication will rotate an orientation or point. `A * B`, `A` rotates `B`.
+Multiplication rotates an orientation or point, combining them in sequence. `A * B`, `A` rotates `B`.

-### Usage - Rotating Points and Directions
+### Usage - Rotating Vectors

-To find a world space direction you can multiply its local space counterpart by the world space orientation.
+Local space directions can be multiplied by a world space orientation to produce their world space counterpart.
 This is how [Transform](https://docs.unity3d.com/ScriptReference/Transform.html) `up`, `right`, and `forward` works:

 <<Code/Info/Quaternions/Multiplication 3.html>>